FAQs - environment & ethics

 Is paper always better for the environment than plastic?

 We’d love to say yes, because we’ve spent years developing our own paper and cardboard boxes, punnets and bags.
 But we’ve now found that, from the perspective of energy and greenhouse gas emissions, plastic is generally better, often by a factor of two or three.
 The conclusion is that all disposable packaging is bad.
 Recycling helps, but only reduces the environmental impact by an average of about half, so it does not make packaging OK.
-To see how we use packaging see our environment website.
+To see how we use packaging see our, packaging info page.

 Do you use bio-fuels?

 No. With the exception of some used cooking oil (which is only available in very limited volumes), bio-fuels can take as much energy to grow and process as they produce.
 Some work has shown biodiesel to result in higher levels of exhaust particulates which are particularly damaging to the health of plants and animals, including people.
 Growing arable crops for fuel competes with food production, often of staple crops relied upon by third world countries.
-For more on this see our environment website.
+For more on this, see our transportation info page.

 Should we all be vegetarians?